Hey everyone!

 3. Logarithmic Axis

 Another hotly requested feature, we’ve added a Logarithmic Axis to SciChart.js v2!
 Display charts with a logarithmic scale, on either X or Y axis, with a user-defined base.
-For example Log(10) charts, Log(e) for scientific applications or Log(2) for finance & trading.
+For example Log(10) charts, Log(e) for scientific applications or Log(2) for finance and trading.

 You can specify the label format to display scientific notation with superscript, engineering notation or N-significant figures.
 Major and minor ticks can be displayed in linear or logarithmic scale.